Creating an email template in Outlook

 - Enter the title for the new template into the Template name field.
-This can be a short summary that will let you quickly find the template when you need it.
+This can be a short summary that lets you quickly find the template when you need it.

 - Type the text of the template into the bigger field below.

-And add the necessary formatting.
-You can see all basic formatting options on the toolbar at the top of the text box.
+- You can also add the necessary formatting.
+You'll find all basic formatting options on the toolbar at the top of the text box.

 You will also see additional formatting options like managing hyperlinks if you right-click on the template text.

-- Click OK and you will see a new template in your template tree.
+- Click Save and you will see a new template in your template tree.

 Below you will also find how to use a macro to create a template with attachment.

 In this part, you'll see how to change a template if necessary.